greenfiling/servemanager-client/README.md

 create() and update() can allow you to upload a file.
 See the relevant [API section](https://www.servemanager.com/api/#overview-uploads) for how this works at a low level.
 This client gives a convenient way to upload a fail to ServeManager's temporary URL without needing to know many specifics.

+See also `ServiceDocument.externalUrl` in the "Client Implementation vs. API Documentation Differences" at the end of this document.

 ```java
 JobSubmit newJob = new JobSubmit();
 job.setCourtCaseId(1234);